TACC/Lmod/docs/source/090_configuring_lmod.rst

   Note that if LMOD_TMOD_PATH_RULE is "yes" then LMOD_DUPLICATE_PATH is set to "no".

+**LMOD_DYNAMIC_SPIDER_CACHE**:
+  [yes/no, default: yes, --with-dynamicSpiderCache] Allow Lmod to re-evaluate modules that change $MODULEPATH that are already in the system spider cache.
+This will allow for user modulefiles that are in a matching software hierarchy.
+There is a small speed cost to support this feature.
+Sites that do not use this feature may wish to disable this.

 **LMOD_EXTENDED_DEFAULT**:
   [yes/no, default: yes, --with-extendedDefault] Allow users to specify a partial match of a version.
 So abc/17 will try to match